Nitrodist/markcampbell.me/_posts/2016-04-12-setting-up-yank-to-clipboard-on-a-mac-with-vim.md

 layout: post

 title: Setting up Vim to yank to clipboard on Mac OS X
+main_category: tech
+snippet: "I know I have trouble getting my clipboard to cooperate sometimes: this fixes it mostly."
 ---

 I'm writing this post because it took me a long time to figure out all of the little steps necessary to get Vim to yank to the clipboard.